Moventes/bruit.io/README.md

 ## JavaScript

-Integrating `bruit-io` component to a project without a JavaScript framework is straight forward.
-If you're using a simple HTML page, you can add bruit.io component via a script tag.
+Integrating `bruit-io` component to a project without a JavaScript framework is pretty straight forward.
+When using a simple HTML page, bruit.io can be added from a CDN as follows:

 ```html
 <!DOCTYPE html>